|The Union, March 18, 1814||Republican Auxiliary, 1807|

 “where Harriet Beecher Stowe saw an old colored man sold and whom she named Uncle Tom.”

-This building was hit by lightning in 1909, and was not rebuilt.
+This building was hit by lightning on August 13, 1909, and was not rebuilt.

 |More about Simon Kenton is at Wikipedia, here, or at the Official Simon Kenton Home Page, here.||